 If you are looking for a more unique beach experience and want to see some jaw-dropping scenery, you may want to visit the Islet of Vila Franca do Campo.
 Located just off the south shore of Sao Miguel, it is like no other beach in the Azores!
 That’s also why we listed it separately – because it’s well worth a visit even if you’re not a beach lover.

-Created by a volcanic eruption of an old underwater volcano, Islet of Vila Franca do Campo is a very unique place, one-of-a-kind landscape.
-The islet is set in a perfectly-circular crater, surrounded by dramatic cliffs and sapphire water of the ocean.
+Created by a volcanic eruption of an old underwater volcano, the Islet of Vila Franca do Campo is a very unique place, one-of-a-kind landscape.
+The islet is set in a perfectly circular crater, surrounded by dramatic cliffs and sapphire water of the ocean.

 In addition to its unique landscape, Vila Franca Islet is also known for its variety of bird species, rich marine life, and towering cliffs with thick endemic vegetation.
 Amid these cliffs is calm water perfect for leisurely swimming, cliff diving, and recreational snorkeling.

 The islet was made popular when the Red Bull Cliff Diving World Championship was held here.
-Today, it is a bustling bolthole that is busy all year round.
+Today, it is a bustling bolthole that is busy all year round, especially popular with locals.

 Sao Miguel is called the ‘Green Island’ because of its lush mountainous landscape.
 Hiking is, therefore, one of the best outdoor activities in São Miguel.

 Every trail flaunts patches of trees, patchwork fields, valleys of streams, and/or occasional waterfalls.
-Make your hiking adventure unforgettable by taking at least one of the following trails:
+Make your hiking adventure unforgettable by taking at least one of the hiking trails.
+Below are just a few of our favorites, but there are so many more amazing hikes in Sao Miguel!

 Praia – Lagoa do Fogo Hike